markwolfeman/ist653/syllabus.markdown

 # Group Work

 Except for the two tests, all assignments will be group oriented projects.
 You must help each other to succeed via the discussion tool.
 Homework 1 is the only assignment that you will not collaborate on class-wide, instead you will have an assigned partner(s).
-All other group assignments will entail resolving problems together, but everyone will hand in or post their individual assignment.
+All other group assignments will entail resolving problems together, but everyone will hand in or post their individual assignment and graded accordingly.

 # Readings